hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `labels` - (Optional) The Kubernetes labels (key/value pairs) to be applied to each node.
 The kubernetes.io/ and k8s.io/ prefixes are reserved by Kubernetes Core components and cannot be specified.

+* `resource_labels` - (Optional) The GCP labels (key/value pairs) to be applied to each node.
+Refer [here](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-managing-labels) for how these labels are applied to clusters, node pools and nodes.

 * `local_ssd_count` - (Optional) The amount of local SSD disks that will be attached to each cluster node.
 Defaults to 0.